McKeesport Ambulance Rescue Service: Equipment

 Equipment utilized on each ambulance includes a Lifepack 15 monitor, Portable Suction Unit, Oxygen Bag, Medical Bag, Drug Box, Pet Oxygen Masks, Personal Flotation Devices, Body Armor, Stryker/Ferno Stretchers, Stryker/Ferno stairchairs with tracks, Region 13 MCI bag with SMART triage system, and Helmets along with other miscellaneous medical supplies and equipment meeting the PA Department of Health requirements for ALS ambulances.
 In 2019 MARS added a Lucas mechanical CPR device to its inventory.

 Billing

 Billing is handled in house by the department billing manager and Ambulance Billing Solutions in McKeesport.

-Mutual Aid
+Mutual aid

 Several agencies can be dispatched to assist MARS with calls or in place of MARS in the event that all units are already on other calls.
 Primary mutual aid services include Southeast Regional, Baldwin, Munhall, and White Oak.
-The UPMC Prehospital Response Unit is automatically dispatched on all E-0 calls.
+The UPMC Prehospital Response Unit is automatically dispatched on all E-0 calls (Life threatening).